• Skip to main content

 Your Course Details

-Prerequisites: Because courses in the program are sequential, for your student’s success, it is required that your student take the 9-Series courses before enrolling in this course.
-If your student is unable to take the previous courses LIVE, then he or she can watch the recordings on Unlimited Access before taking this course.
-Special permission may be granted for attending this course without prerequisites, and a passing score on the Aquinas Writing Advantage Writing Assessment allows you to begin high school writing courses with this course.
-Please contact homeschoolconnections@gmail.com for any questions on permissions.
+Prerequisite: Required: Registered for Writing Essentials 1: Essential Punctuation and Grammar I (HS 9-1) High School Simplified Writing 1: Strong Foundational Writing Skills (HS 9-2).
+Because courses in the program are sequential, for your student’s success, it is required that your student take the 9-1 and 9-2 courses before enrolling in this course.
+Students will be held accountable for all content taught in the previous courses.
+If your student is unable to take the previous courses LIVE, then at a minimum, he or she can watch the recordings on Unlimited Access before taking this course.
+An alternative to the prerequisite: a passing assessment from the Aquinas Writing Advantage Assessment service.
+Please contact [email protected] for any questions on permissions.

 Duration: 55 minutes

-Required Materials: All documents are turned in as Microsoft Word documents.
-If you do not own Microsoft Word 2007 or a later version, you can use a system such as Google Docs that converts to Word documents FREE.
-All other learning materials are provided FREE.
+Microsoft Word or the ability to convert a document to a Word-compatible document is required.
+If you do not own Microsoft Word, you can use a system such as Google Docs that converts to Word documents FREE.

-Homework: There is an estimated one to four hours per week for homework outside of class time, depending on the student’s ability.
+Homework: Students will have weekly writing assignments with grading and direct feedback from the instructor.
+Expect an estimated two (2) to four (4) hours per week for homework outside of class time, depending on the student’s ability; homework includes reading, writing, and responding to feedback.

 How this course fits with your other High School Writing courses...